albertoecf/task_manager/README.md

-Quick Django Project
+Quick Django Project.

-Few people miss important things during their day to day rutine.
+Context : Some people miss important things during their day to day rutine.

 We'll aim to build an easy to use "To do" list.
 Features : Add task + priority , Delete task